 In Season 14, when Frank won HOH and fan/producer favorite Dan came under threat, a new Pandora's Box appeared, which entered a second Power of Veto into the game.
 Ian won the POV, and was heard on the live feeds saying that in the Diary Room, the producers are trying to influence him to use the POV.

 One example where it was for the better was an Obvious Rule Patch between seasons five and six.
 In season five, several houseguests noticed a loophole in the rules which allowed them to eliminate a player without giving him a chance to even compete for the veto.
 The houseguests plotted and nominated two people who the Head of Household had no intention of evicting, and selecting players for the veto who were in on the plan or would have used it to take themselves off anyways.
-Then, Jase is placed on the block without even getting to play the veto.

-Some have also argued that the act of selecting people for reality TV is Executive Meddling in itself.
-The people in charge try and pick a diverse series of contestants (There is almost always at least one openly gay guy, one princess, one dimwit, etc) but they try and pick the contestants who are most likely to clash and fight with each other because that's what gives ratings.
+Some have also argued that the act of selecting people for reality TV is this in itself.
+The people in charge try and pick a diverse series of contestants (There is almost always at least one openly gay guy, one princess, one dimwit, etc) but they try and pick the contestants who are most likely to clash and fight with each other because that's what drives ratings.
 If they pick huge fans of Big Brother they won't pick the people who can practically predict the flow of the game a week in advance because they'll be sitting around observing...they want people who'll be up and about picking fights and confronting other houseguests.
 The same has often been said for other shows like Survivor or The Amazing Race.

 Obviously in Survivor, if they picked people who really knew how to play the game, they'd be constantly trying to one-up one another and it'd turn into Death Noteand wouldn't be very interesting to watch, especially when players like Brett, Cassandra, and Vecepia wind up in the end despite spending the entire 39 days sitting around the camp with their mouths shut.
-Crystal and Randy made Gabon.

 The commentaries on the DVD release of The Weird Al Show reveal the truly epic levels of stupidity that were constantly forced on the show, mostly from the network's constantly fluctuating standards of behavior they were worried kids would imitate.
 For example, one of Al's few victories was to keep a gag about sticking his arms into a barrel full of melted chocolate, by arguing that most kids wouldn't have a barrel full of melted chocolate on hand to imitate the scene.